Willowtea1/Device-Monitoring-Dashboard/README.md

 # IoT Device Monitoring Dashboard

 This project is a full-stack IoT dashboard that simulates and displays real-time data from multiple industrial devices.
 It allows users to monitor temperature, vibration, sound, and power and many more data through interactive charts and device management interfaces.
+It can be used to identify anomalies, detect errors and set alerts or notifications in future deployment.

 ---